-While asking SEO lacks on the Gawker Media channels of sites, Neil held to the basics.
+While addressing SEO shortages on the Gawker Media channels of sites, Neil stuck to the basics.

 The workers at Gawker Media didn’t make an excellent job of both publishing content frequently (which is required for improving the recognized authority and SEO keyword exposure) and writing on charming topics that promote community involvement.

 Sadly, a number of on-site optimization mistakes were limiting search engines from understanding the purpose of this expanded content, containing all of the following:

 By implementing page management best practices, Neil’s team was able to improve site crawling and, consequently, natural search presence.

 By building current sitemaps that prioritized the proper pages, Neil had a greater ability to manage how search engines dragged and detailed Gawker Media pages.